This article originally appeared in the PLG journal in December 2017.

-Finally, Lord Neuberger confirmed the conclusion of the Court of Appeal (over turning Arnold J) that the Actavis products also indirectly infringed Eli Lilly's patent.
+Finally, Lord Neuberger confirmed the conclusion of the Court of Appeal (over turning Arnold J) that the Actavis products also indirectly infringed the UK designation of EP '508.

 The expression "pemetrexed disodium" was not limited to the solid, or crystalline, chemical.
 Accordingly, even if pemetrexed dipotassium would not of itself infringe if it was administered with vitamin B12, at least provided that the ratio of sodium ions to pemetrexed ions was at least 2:1, there would be infringement when it was administered in saline solution, because the solution would contain pemetrexed disodium.

 The UK Supreme Court's judgment in Actavis v Eli Lilly marks the most significant development in UK patent law for decades.

 Apparently aligning the UK law of infringement more closely with that of Germany, the (re‐) introduction of a doctrine of equivalents can be expected to assist patent proprietors in defending their monopoly against immaterial variants, to reduce the incidence of inconsistent conclusions on infringement as between the courts of the UK and those of other major EPC jurisdictions, and to smooth the way for the harmonisation of the law regarding infringement expected with the coming into force of the Unified Patent Court.

 Also importantly for patentees, the existence of a doctrine of equivalents potentially provides greater wriggle room, when seeking an effective and meaningful scope of protection which is also justified by the level and scope of the invention disclosed.

 The UK Supreme Court's decision is one, therefore, that should be considered without delay by inventors, patent attorneys, litigators and potential infringers alike.